randallscott25-star/epstein-forensic-finance/README.md

 | Network mapping | Who's connected to whom | Complementary — we prove the transactions |
 | **This repo** | **Certified forensic ledger + entity-resolved fund flows** | — |

-Rachel Hurley's GriftMatrix maps who's connected to whom.
-We prove the transactions and document the conduct.
-One-liner: *Rachel maps the network; we prove the transactions and document the conduct.*

 ---